 The Carpathian Mountain System is a unique treasury not only for Europe, but also on the global level.
 Alongside with the Alps and the Balkan Mountains, the Carpathians are characterized by rich biodiversity, powerful potential of natural resources, high level of wild life conservation, and unique cultural heritage.
 A rich variety of natural and anthropogenic landscapes is represented here: from hilly mosaic landscape of foothill with its blossoming gardens and vineyards, up to high alpine meadows.

 The best and the most popular places for tourists are mountain ranges Chornohora, Svydovets and Gorgany; mountain lakes Synevyr, Nesamovyte, Brebeneskul; waterfalls Maniavskyi, Bukhtivetskyi, Probyi, ets.
+HERE you can find many interesting trails and hiking trips.

 Climate conditions: mild winter (average temperature is -5C*) and warm summer (average temperature is +18C*) are favorable for the year-round recreation and medical treatment.